240 – Dress Code

 A. The badge, nametags, and S.O. pins must be affixed in the same manner as the Class A uniform.

-VII.
-Class C
+VIII.
+Class C Insignias

 A. A cloth name strip and a cloth badge must be sewn onto each shirt.